 WritersRelief.com/blog has helped authors reach their publishing goals since 1994.
 They offer advice to indie authors, as well as writers who want to break into the world of traditional publishing—advice like “How to Submit Short Stories and Poems to Literary Journals” and which writing groups to join.
 They also have tips on craft for writers who are just starting out.

 AnneRAllen.com’s blog is chock-full of practical advice on how to get over writer’s block and crippling self-doubt, and it’s also an excellent place for industry advice.
-Anne offers advice on social media etiquette (see: “Want Reviews, Guest Posts, Spotlights, Interviews?
+Anne and Ruth offer advice on social media etiquette (see: “Want Reviews, Guest Posts, Spotlights, Interviews?
 Treat Bloggers With Respect!”) and how not to turn off your readers and the rest of the publishing world by attempting to copyright the word “cocky.”

 BooksandSuch.com/blog has a great variety of articles from the art and craft of writing to recommended reading.
 But the ladies of BooksandSuch.com shine the brightest when they’re talking about the publishing industry—about how to get an agent, if you’re ready for one, and how to write a proposal to catch an editor or agent’s eye.
 Check out articles like “Use High Quality Proposal Ingredients” and “Rumors and How to Combat Them” for some excellent industry advice.